Exam Board – OCR Level 2 GCSE (9-1) in Computer Science (J276): specification

 Assessment – This will provide a summary of the number of exams, their weighting and length, together with the content assessed on each paper.
 Any remaining coursework elements should also be added.

-Programming project – 20 hour programming project – 20%
+Programming project – 20 hour programming project, which is submitted to the board each year.

 Why study Computing?